tiagomatic/LoMein/README.md

 Components consist of a folders of resources:

-- `form.jade`  - The template to generate markup for the component.
+- `index.jade`  - The template to generate markup for the component.
 The argument dictionary is passed into this template.
-- `form.js` (optional) - Any JavaScript needed for the component.
+- `index.js` (optional) - Any JavaScript needed for the component.
 Also defines the jQuery API for the component.
-- `form.scss` - The styles for the component.
+- `index.scss` - The styles for the component.
 - `test.js` (optional) - qUnit tests for the component.
 - `docs.md` - The documentation for the component, which will be used to build the style guide website.